mah427/new_jersey_arbitration/arbitration_awards_notes.md

 > A. FINAL UNION PROPOSALS

-    * Proposed removals are bold and strikethrough
+    >> Proposed removals are bold and strikethrough
-    * Proposed additions are bold and underlined
+    >> Proposed additions are bold and underlined

 > B. FINAL "INSERT EMPLOYER" PROPOSALS

-    * Same Formating as Above
+    * Same Formating as above

 III.
 STIPULATIONS OF THE PARTIES